The Implications of Decentralization in Blockchained Federated Learning: Evaluating the Impact of Model Staleness and Inconsistencies: Conclusions

 \section{Conclusions}

 The blend of two disruptive technologies such as blockchain and AI can enable the proliferation of breakthrough innovations in the domain of collaborative computation.
 Blockchain and distributed ML solutions such as FL lead to a very profitable symbiosis in which trust and immutability are provided to decentralized applications, previously lacking security and privacy guarantees.
 In FL, blockchain allows getting rid of the figure of the central orchestrating server by replacing it with a democratic P2P network, thus contributing to relieving the issues of centralization (e.g., bottlenecking) and granting full control of the data to application participants.
 The partnership of blockchain and FL, however, poses a series of trade-offs that demand a joint design of the blockchain infrastructure and the underlying FL application.

 In this paper, we studied those trade-offs by analyzing the impact that different blockchain realizations have on FL performance in various scenarios.
 For that, we introduced an extension of BlockSim called Block\textit{FL}sim---a blockchain simulator with embedded FL operations---to characterize FL applications running in a blockchain.
 Using Block\textit{FL}sim, we studied model staleness and inconsistencies as a result of the blockchain operation and analyzed their impact on the FL model accuracy.
 Our results showed that model inconsistencies, resulting from fast blockchains with low communication capabilities, can largely contribute to lowering the FL model accuracy (up to 34\% less accuracy) when compared to more stable settings.
 When it comes to model staleness, we showed that its impact on the model accuracy is much lower than inconsistencies.
-Furthermore, we saw that, for the studied dataset, stale updates can still contribute to improving the global model, which suggests that stale updates should not be discarded, so that already spent computational power is not wasted.
+Furthermore, we saw that, for the studied dataset, stale model updates can still contribute to improving the global model, which suggests that stale updates should not be discarded, so that already spent computational power is not wasted.
+Future work includes the evaluation of staleness and model inconsistencies in experimental blockchain platforms, which would allow for providing further insights into the blockchain's decentralization-security-cost trilemma and the scalability of blockchained FL applications.
+In addition, the study of blockchain-native mechanisms for incentivizing the participation of FL devices, which in practice might be reluctant to invest computational power, is left as future work.